PrestaShop/docs/src/content/1.7/modules/creation/module-translation/classic-system.md

 {l s='Hello %s!' sprintf=[$my_module_name] mod='mymodule'}
 ```

+This way, since the variable replacement will happen _after_ the wording is translated, we can have a wording in English like `Hello %s!`, being translated as `Bonjour %s !` in French.

+Also, you can use sprintf markers (like `%s` and `%d`) or replacement tokens (like `[1]` and `%something%`).
+If you chose the latter, just provide an associative array:
+`sprintf=['[1]' => 'some replacement, '%something%' => 'something else']`

-### HTML content
+#### Interpolating HTML

 You may need to add HTML content in your translated string.
 Writing it directly in the string (original or translated) won't work, as the special characters would be escaped to avoid XSS security issues.

-Instead, you must replace some placeholders with the HTML code.
+Instead, you should use placeholders and replace them with HTML code.

 Let's take an example with a link in a string, which can be tricky to do.
 The first solution that comes to mind would be to concatenate the translated strings with raw HTML code.
-But this solution is not recommended, because the words order could be different depending on the translation language.
+But as we explained before, this solution is not recommended, because the words order could be different depending on the translation language.

 ```php
 {l